kemaltaskiran/route/README.md

 ## Project Structure

 ### Testing
-The Stock Service project contains a service module/directory and this is a standard Spring boot web project with JUnit 5 configured.
+The Route Manager project is a standard Spring boot web project with JUnit 5 configured.

 ## Running unit tests from command line
 ```